RaquelSSousa/Cypress/Readme.md

 <p>This project is focused on automating E2E tests that validate:</p>

-* User login functionality.
+* User login functionality

-* Report generation with pre-configured filters.
+* Report generation with pre-configured filters

 <p>For more details about my work, visit my
-<a href = "https://raquelssousa.github.io/Portifolio/">Portifolio Site</a></p>
+<a href = "https://raquelssousa.github.io/Portifolio/">portfolio Website</a></p>

 ### Contact Information